What are Accommodations?

-Brad Hasskamp, Minnesota State Adult Education Director and Adult Basic Education Supervisor has given the following guidance to administering the CASAS test with accommodations:
+Brad Hasskamp, Minnesota State Adult Education Director and Adult Basic Education Supervisor has given the following guidance to administering the CASAS and TABE test with accommodations:

 “Test accommodations must comply with publisher guidelines.
 Beyond that, no special documentation or permission is required to provide accommodations on the TABE and CASAS tests.
 Test administrators need only to provide the same accommodations at the pre- and post-test in order to assure standardized testing conditions.
 Note that it may be helpful to document accommodations provided in the event that the folks involved in post-testing were not those initially involved in pre-testing.
 It is up to local programs whether and how to keep such documentation.”